kwnzo/study-script-translator/README.md

 ### Features:
 - written in `Node.js `
-- files with code written in `Study Script` have the file extension `.sse`
+- files with code written in `Study Script` have the file extension `.ess`

 ## Summary